mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Custom (whoever needs it)

-**Definition**: A Single View Error is an event that warns us something went wrong with the aggregation of a Single View in the Single View Creator.
+**Description**: A Single View Error is an event that warns us something went wrong with the aggregation of a Single View in the Single View Creator.

 <details><summary>JsonSchema specification</summary>
 <p>